itspangler/geospatial-humanities-s2024/final-projects/README.md

    3. Bar chart, scatter plot, even as simple as a summary table

 ## **GIS expo**

-1. If you plan to participate, poster must be printed—with help from data lab assistants—by **5/8**
+If you plan to participate in the Expo, your poster must be printed—with help from data lab assistants—by **5/8**.
-2.

 <!-------------------------------------[ Links ]
 ---------------------------------------->